EMBEDDIA/semantic_shift_detection/README.md

 ### To reproduce the results on the LiverpoolFC corpus published in the paper run the code in the command line using following commands: ###

-First fine-tune the BERT model on the corpus<br/>
-python fine-tuning.py

-Generate time specific representation for each word:<br/>
+Generate time specific representation for each word using the already fine-tuned model:<br/>
 python get_embeddings.py

 Visualize everything and calculate Pearson correlation:<br/>
 python visualize.py

+To fine-tune custom BERT model on the corpus<br/>
+python fine_tuning.py

 ## Contributors to the code ##